tobych/django-feature-flipper/README.rst

   {% endif %}

 Here, `search` is the name of the feature.
-If the feature referenced doesn't exist, it's treated as disabled.
-If you set the TREAT_NONEXISTENT_FEATURES_AS_DISABLED configuration option to False, Featureflipper will instead raise an exception (see above for details).
+If the feature referenced doesn't exist, it is silently treated as disabled.

 To save you some typing, you can also use a new block tag::